ScreamingFox/DSI_Themes/README.md

 ### Step 3
 Reinsert your SD card into your console.
-Navegate form the UnLanuch to the TWLightMenu++ settings and use the + pad to navgate to the
+Navegate form the UnLanuch to the TWLightMenu++ settings and use the + pad to navgate to the TwlightMenu settings.then, select the theme you want and use the A key and B key combnation too _nstall.

+### Step 4
+Enjoy !
+Your amazing theme!

+##Donate!

+Cash app:
+$CyberpunkF0x